 The right smart speaker setting can alert you to a home intruder.

-Burglars can say “Alexa, unlock the front door” to gain entrance to hvomes equipped with smart locks with no second layer of security.
+Burglars can say “Hey ____ unlock the front door” to gain entry to homes equipped with smart locks with no second layer of security.

 Just try it.
 Holler a loud command outside your home with the window closed and chances are it will work.
 Even if you don’t yet use a smart lock, scream a common command like “Alexa, what time is it?”